JordanMicahBennett/cell-differentiation/README.md

 directed to you instead of the Cell-Diff developers.

-Cell-diff is a suite of tools for performing analyic parameter fitting for stochastic cell differentiation models, such as the classic Till Model.
+Cell-diff is a suite of tools for performing analyic parameter fitting for stochastic cell differentiation models, such as the classic Till Model [A stochastic model of stem cell proliferation, based on the growth of spleen colony-forming cells.
+J.E.
+Till, E.A.
+McCulloch, and L. Siminovitch, PNAS 51:29-36 (1964)]

 *******************
 Basic Documentation